How Nature and Nurture Both Contribute To Your Success

 As with anything… when you nurture something—investing your time and energy—you feed it, develop it, and cultivate the very thing you want to create.

 It’s the same with any form of new learning.

-It comes from you designing your life based on who you are and what you aspire to be.
+It comes from designing your life based on who you are and what you aspire to be.

-When you are doing things for you and driving your own goals, there is more energy and drive for personal growth, which is a human need.
+When you are doing things for yourself and driving your own goals, there is more energy and drive for personal growth, which is a human need.